 Can telematics technology help make B.C. roads safer while improving driver behaviour?
-Techpilot aims to answer this question, with some help from newer drivers.
+Techpilot is aiming to answer this question, with some help from newer drivers.

-Telematics is a growing trend for insurers in jurisdictions around the world.
-With a driver's consent, a telematics device gathers information to insurers that can allow for a specific assessment of driver behaviour and risk, namely related to driving distance, time of day, and accelerating and braking.
-Drivers benefit from lower insurance rates and insight into their driving behaviour.
+The use of telematics is a growing trend for insurers in jurisdictions around the world.
+With a driver's consent, a telematics device gathers information for insurers that can allow for a specific assessment of driver behaviour and risk, specifically related to acceleration, braking, cornerning and speed — the kinds of behaviours that can result in crashes.

-With the Techpilot project, ICBC wants to explore if telematics can help reduce crashes and improve driver behaviour.
+With the Techpilot project, ICBC is exploring if telematics can help reduce crashes and improve driver behaviour.

 How the Techpilot project works